Youth Programs: Teen Ski Fit

 The program focuses on a combination of participatory and competitive elements.
-There is technique work, touring, fitness activities and a few races that are included as part of the program.
+There is technique work, touring and fitness activities.
 Your registration in the program includes five months of instruction (dryland and on-snow), as well as the Kanata Nordic Sprint Race (The Pretzel).
-Many participates will choose to enter local races including the Gatineau Loppet, Canadian Ski Marathon, Forest Lea Freestyle Race, Nakkertok Cookie Race and their own high school team races (OFSAA) .
+Many participates will choose to enter local races including the Gatineau Loppet, Forest Lea Freestyle Race, Nakkertok Cookie Race and their own high school team races (OFSAA) .

 (click the + for more info)